chef/chef-workstation/docs-chef-io/content/workstation/getting_started.md

 #### Create a User

-On the Chef Infra Server machine create the `USER.pem` from the command line using `chef-server-ctl`.
+On the Chef Infra Server machine, create the `USER.pem` from the command line using `chef-server-ctl`.
 Run the following command:

 ``` bash